 We used each tool for at least two weeks during the 2025-26 NBA season and tracked performance where possible.

-For most bettors, Juice is the best sports betting research app in 2026.
-It's the only tool that uses AI to do actual game research — analyzing injuries, trends, and matchup data — rather than just displaying odds from different sportsbooks.
+For most bettors, Juice is the best sports betting tool in 2026.
+It's the only tool that uses AI to do actual game research, analyzing injuries, trends, and matchup data, rather than just displaying odds from different sportsbooks.
 At $6.99/week with a free trial, it's also the most affordable premium option.

-But if you want an app that does the hard research for you and tells you exactly what to bet and how much, Juice is the clear winner.
+But if you want a sports betting tool that does the hard research for you and gives you clear probability estimates and expected value, Juice is the clear winner.